smithandrewk/l/content/svd.md

 author = "Andrew Smith"
-title = "What is the Singular Value Decomposition?" date = "2022-05-12" description = "Tutorial for using conda" tags = [
+title = "What is the Singular Value Decomposition?" date = "2022-05-12" description = "Introduction to the meaning of the SVD in terms of linear transformations." tags = [
     "tutorial",
 ]